 The Covid-19 pandemic

 People are dying, and we are probably experiencing one of the worst economic crises over the last 100 years.
 Countries have locked-down to reduce deaths, waiting for better solutions and so that the health-care system could manage the load and thus reduce the number of deaths.
 There is significantly reduced demand, and the world supply chain is severely disrupted.
-Governments are giving out subsidies to try to help, but the value lost is much greater than the amount offered.
+Governments are giving out subsidies to try to help, but the value lost is much higher than the amount offered.
 Businesses will fail, and a lot of jobs will go.

 The present extreme uncertainty is paralysing the economy, and nobody knows if and when life and economics will come back to any “normalcy”.
 Even after countries open up partially, the impact will remain for a long time to go.